SK000001/matrix_lib/Readme.md

-1) open the directory martix_lib in terminal through cd command.
+1) open the directory martix_lib in terminal.
 2) type "make" in terminal